fortran-lang/talks/FortranCon2020-community/slides/compilers.md

 * Lack of a Fortran interpreter makes rapid prototyping difficult
 * Flang and LFortran under development (both LLVM based)
+* Lacking support for GPUs and other emerging platforms
 </section>